kinnpiano1970/demo-repo/README.md

  2 files changed, 5 insertions(+)
  create mode 100644 index.html

-(NOTE: After any changes to my files I must "git add ." to add changes to be committed and "git commit -m" to commit changes:)
+(NOTE: After any changes to my files that have been saved, I must "git add ." to add changes to be committed and "git commit -m" to commit changes:)

+$ git status
+On branch main
+Your branch is ahead of 'origin/main' by 4 commits.
+  (use "git push" to publish your local commits)

+nothing to commit, working tree clean

 ## This saves my commits locally, but their not live on GITHUB yet.

+## I need to push them to GITHUB.